Visa Traveler

 • Additional requirements:

-• Visa is NOT EXEMPT but are eligible to obtain Singapore Visa Free Transit Facility (VFTF) upon arrival
+• Visa is NOT EXEMPT, but you are eligible to obtain Singapore Visa Free Transit Facility (VFTF) upon arrival

 • Both arriving and departing flights in Singapore must be on the same itinerary